-The SFD Swift Water and Dive Rescue Team, located at Engine Company 6, was formed to provide the means necessary to safely rescue citizens who have been trapped or injured in the surrounding waterways.
+The SFD Dive Rescue Team, located at Engine Company 6, rescues citizens trapped or injured in the surrounding waterways.
 Approximately 1,000 miles of waterways surround the City of Stockton.
-These waterways are used year round by boaters and during the summer months the numbers can increase to the hundreds on any given day.
+These waterways are used all year by boaters and during the summer, the numbers can increase to the hundreds on any given day.

-The Water Rescue program has expanded considerably since its inception in 1993.
-The Team has grown from a few Swift Water Technicians with limited surface rescue capabilities, to a fully operational Surface and Dive Team with the ability to provide advanced cardiac life support.
+Since its start in 1993, the Water Rescue program has grown from a few Swift Water Technicians to a fully operational Dive Team who can provide advanced cardiac life support.

-The Water Rescue Team is staffed 24 hours a day with a 4-person crew.
-The crew is assigned to both Engine 6 and the Water Rescue Unit.
-The Team has a support vehicle, known as Water Rescue 6.
-It is a 1996 Chevy 1 ton heavy-duty crew cab.
-The vehicle carries 4 sets of complete diving gear with additional tanks and a surface supplied air cart, an inflatable boat with a rigid hull mounted on top of the vehicle, and all of the support equipment for a surface or dive rescue.
+The Water Rescue Team is staffed 24 hours a day with a 3-person crew assigned to both Engine 6 and the Water Rescue Unit.
+The Team has a support vehicle known as Water Rescue 6, a 2007 Ford F-550 Superduty with:

 The Stockton Fire Water Rescue Team averages 30-35 responses a year for surface and dive rescues.
 The response times, within the city limits, are usually 10-15 minutes from call to entry into the water, and calls out of Stockton can vary from 20-30 minutes.

 The Stockton Fire Water Rescue Team operates in rescue mode; the objective is to save lives.
 A volunteer Drowning Accident Rescue Team (DART) from Sacramento Co. and Lathrop/Manteca's dive team, perform most of the recoveries in this county.